- About Us

-In order to maintain your credentialing you must:
+In order to maintain your credential you must:

-Individuals who fulfill this requirement will not need to retake the medical certification exams to maintain their CMI credential (see Failure to Recertify section below).
+Individuals who fulfill these requirements will not need to retake the medical certification exams to maintain their CMI credential (see Failure to Recertify section below).

 Certificants are strongly encouraged to earn CEU’s throughout the 5 year period.

 Please submit your CEUs all together to the following address: staff [at] certifiedmedicalinterpreters [dot] org